TheServerBorn/TheServerBorn/README.md

 ## 🤝 Let's Build Something

-J-29 is open source under the **MIT License**, and the long-term goal is to make the platform something other builders can experiment with too.
+Veyllisto is open source under the **MIT License**, and the long-term goal is to make the platform something other builders can experiment with too.

 Interested in: